LiaScript/liascript.github.com/content/english/blog/024_install-atom-with-liascript.md

 author: André Dietrich
 image: "/images/post/atom.png"
 categories:
-    - Article
-    - Editor
     - Tutorial
 tags:
-    - LiaScript
+    - Video
-    - Tools
+    - GitHub
-    - YouTube
+    - GitLab

 description: This blog entry presents a little workaround and shows how you can still use our two plugins to develop your LiaScript courses offline with the Atom editor.
 ---